Quality of Life/Creative Solutions

 Hilton Head Island is a low-lying barrier island, which complicates efforts to address stormwater management issues.
 An island-wide drainage plan undertaken in the early 1990s not only identified the need for significant system improvements, but also noted that runoff was a major contributor to water quality issues in our tidal water bodies, such that harvesting and eating local oysters was prohibited by the State.
 Not only did we need to move stormwater away from homes, businesses, schools and roadways, we needed to find ways to treat that runoff before it reached the creeks.

-The local school campus, as well as a significant residential and commercial area, drained into Jarvis Creek, a predominately tidal water body on the north end of the Island.
+The local school campus, as well as a significant residential and commercial area, drained into Jarvis Creek, a tidal water body on the north end of the Island.
 At its headwaters, this is a small, shallow freshwater creek that meanders through a wooded area before becoming a large tidal waterbody.
-The initial plans called for turning that headwaters area into a 100-foot-wide canal, which would reduce flooding, but exacerbate the water pollution problem in Jarvis Creek.
+The initial plans called for turning that headwaters area into a 100-foot-wide canal, which would reduce flooding, but exacerbate the water pollution problems in Jarvis Creek.

 It was an incredible solution that addressed a number of community issues.
 This has been an award-winning undertaking, and it set the standard for how the Town addresses stormwater management and water quality.
-Today, all of the tidal waterways within Town have been reopened to oyster harvesting and the park is a treasured community asset.
+Today, all of the tidal waterways within the Town have been reopened to oyster harvesting and the park is a treasured community asset.